derickson/gen-ai-search-studygroup/README.md

 ## Objective

-The goal here is to help you learn just enough to be able to rapid protypes uising Search and AI.
+The goal here is to help you learn just enough to be able to rapid prototype using Search and AI.

-While it has never been easier to learn search and AI, it's hard to find know where to start.
-Equally, javascript and building user interfaces has turned into a specialist skill.
+While it has never been easier to learn search and AI, it's hard to know where to start.
+Equally, Javascript and building user interfaces have sadly turned into specialist skills.

 [Youtube - Should you Learn Javascript?](https://www.youtube.com/watch?v=Uo3cL4nrGOk)